-- (i) it can be demonstrated that locating the proposed development on employment land, in a town centre or edge-of-centre location would not be appropriate, viable and/or deliverable; - the proposed development is well related to a defined residential settlement if appropriate having regard to the type of development proposed and potential impact on residential amenity; - (iii) the proposed development has good connections to the strategic road network; - (iv) the proposed development would promote sustainable transport modes; - (v) it would not have a negative impact on areas of international, European and local nature conservation importance, or the historic environment; - (vi) the proposed development is located within the South Essex Coastal Towns landscape character area.
+- (i) it can be demonstrated that locating the proposed development on employment land, in a town centre or edge-of-centre location would not be appropriate, viable and/or deliverable: - (ii) the proposed development is well related to a defined residential settlement if appropriate having regard to the type of development proposed and potential impact on residential amenity; - (iii) the proposed development has good connections to the strategic road network; - (iv) the proposed development would promote sustainable transport modes; - (v) it would not have a negative impact on areas of international, European and local nature conservation importance, or the historic environment; - (vi) the proposed development is located within the South Essex Coastal Towns landscape character area.

-Development of previously developed land should not undermine the purpose of including the land within the Green Belt.
+Development of previously developed land should not undermine the five purposes of including the land within the Green Belt.

-Any development which is permitted should be of a scale, design and siting such that the character of the countryside is not harmed and nature conservation interests are protected.
+Any development which is permitted should be of a scale, design and siting such that the openness of the Green Belt and character of the countryside is not harmed, and nature conservation interests are protected.